 The family, with permission of the recovering Sonya, has decided to get the message out there so that other people think twice before getting into a car after drinking.
 They are praying every day for her recovery and say they hope no other family ever has to get a call like the one they received after Sonya’s accident.

 Unfortunately, drinking and driving are still common throughout the nation.
-If you’ve been injured by a drunk driver, talk to a DUI lawyer Denver, CO trusts about your accident.
+If you’ve been injured by a drunk driver, talk to a lawyer Denver, CO trusts about your accident.

 Thank you to our friends and contributors at Richard J. Banta, P.C. for their insight into DUI accidents and injuries.